 This driver represents a base driver for all system-dependent drivers implemented in the Microsoft Windows system, but uses a new API called GDI+.
-Only the drivers Native Window, IUP, Image, Printer, EMF and Double Buffer were implemented.
-The drivers WMF and Clipboard, and the function cdPlay of the EMF driver were not implemented using GDI+.
+The drivers Clipboard, Native Window, IUP, Image, Printer, EMF and Double Buffer were implemented.
+The driver WMF, and the function cdPlay of the Clipboard and EMF drivers were not implemented using GDI+.